rishadsanian/photolabs/README.md

 ## Overview

-PhotoLabs is a image sharing and viewing platform.
+PhotoLabs is an image sharing and viewing platform.

 Using a cloned starter repo, PhotoLabs has been constructed using NODE with CSS/SCSS and REACT in the front-end, and with EXPRESS and PSQL for back-end.